Text repertoires in Zambia: proverbs

 Ni we fulwe amano ulibikile mu cikwambulwa

-It is you, the tortoise, you have stored the wisdom in your shell
+It is you, the tortoise, who has stored the wisdom within your shell

 Proverbial and secret language